vqdang/hover_net/README.md

 Output: <br />
 - Both image tiles and whole-slide images output a `json` file with keys:
-    - 'bbox' - bounding box coordinates for each nucleus
+    - 'bbox': bounding box coordinates for each nucleus
-    - 'centroid' - centroid coordinates for each nucleus
+    - 'centroid': centroid coordinates for each nucleus
-    - 'contours' - contour coordinates for each nucleus
+    - 'contour': contour coordinates for each nucleus
-    - 'prob'- per class probabilities for each nucleus (default configuration doesn't output this)
+    - 'type_prob': per class probabilities for each nucleus (default configuration doesn't output this)
+    - 'type': prediction of category for each nucleus
-- Image tiles also output a .mat file, with keys:
+- Image tiles output a `mat` file, with keys:
-    - 'raw' - raw output of network (default configuration doesn't output this)
+    - 'raw': raw output of network (default configuration doesn't output this)
-    - 'inst_map' - instance map containing values from 0 to N, where N is the number of nuclei
+    - 'inst_map': instance map containing values from 0 to N, where N is the number of nuclei
-    - 'inst_type'- list of length N containing predictions for each nucleus
+    - 'inst_type': list of length N containing predictions for each nucleus
-    - 'overlay' - overlay of nuclear boundaries on top of RGB image
+  - Image tiles output a `png` overlay of nuclear boundaries on top of original RGB image

 ### Model Weights

 Model weights obtained from training HoVer-Net as a result of the above instructions can be supplied to process input images / WSIs.
 Alternatively, any of the below pre-trained model weights can be used to process the data.
+These checkpoints were initially trained using TensorFlow and were converted using `convert_chkpt_tf2pytorch.py`.
 Provided checkpoints either are either trained for segmentation alone or for simultaneous segmentation and classification.
 Note, we do not provide a segmentation and classification model for CPM17 and Kumar because classification labels aren't available.

 **IMPORTANT:** CoNSeP, Kumar and CPM17 checkpoints use the original model mode, whereas PanNuke and MoNuSAC use the fast model mode.
 Refer to the inference instructions below for more information.